-Data centers are a critical component of the modern digital economy, providing essential infrastructure and services to organizations of all sizes.
+Data centers are a critical component of the modern digital economy, providing essential infrastructure and services to organizations of all sizes, and as demand grows, so does the need for data center capacity.
 However, as data centers continue to grow in size and complexity, the challenge of maximizing space and efficiency has become increasingly important.
 Rack optimization and zero U hardware are two ways you can improve space utilization in existing and future data centers.

 What is Rack Optimization?